Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Computational cost of diagonalization

 \end{example}

 The numerical results in Examples~\ref{app_e1} and~\ref{app_e2} demonstrate that the diagonalization algorithm runs in polynomial time if either~$n$ or~$d$ is fixed.
 The convergence of each step of the algorithm is generally consistent with the complexity analysis based on factors~$n$,~$d$ and~$t$.
-In addition, the time-consuming steps like the diagonalize form step are highly parallelizable.
-Cantor and Kaltofen~\cite{cantor1991fast} showed that the parallel complexity of their polynomial multiplication algorithm is $O(\log{n})$ instead of $O(n\log{n}\log{\log{n}})$.
-Thus, it will not affect Huang et al.'s algorithm's practicality.
+In addition, the time-consuming steps like the diagonalize form step are highly parallelizable and the parallel complexity of their polynomial multiplication can be reduced to $O(\log{n})$~\cite{cantor1991fast}.